top of page

 Set your sat nav for Porthallow about 1.5 miles to the east.

 Approaching from the A387, we parked just before Talland Bay Hotel on the left.
 Porthallow is tiny, so you can’t miss this quirky hotel sitting in a glorious position with its gardens overlooking Talland Bay.
-Time for tea with free cake!
+Time for tea with free biscuit!

-Done with admiring the gardens, parrot bench and zebra striped sofa, head downhill, cutting left off the lane soon after by a footpath sign and through a farm gate into a field.
+Done with admiring the garden's parrot bench and zebra striped sofa, head downhill, cutting left off the lane soon after by a footpath sign and through a farm gate into a field.

 The path drops steeply to a lane and the east beach of Talland Bay.
 This is where life gets difficult.
 You’ll find an excellent café bar here called the Smugglers rest.
 Only one thing for it: Save it for the return trip.

+Unlike Talland Bay, it's well known and can get very busy in season - another reason to approach it from Talland Bay.
+I'd advise visiting out of season.
 The first nod to tourists such as we is a café and smuggling museum on you left.
 It's by the inner harbour that reaches into the heart of the village.

 About two miles along the coast path, just before a steep descent to a stream and wooden bridge, there’s a path on your right.